-Closing date for Initiative Applications is Thursday, 6th October 2016.
+Closing date for Initiative Applications is Thursday, 4th October 2018.

-All Evaluations should be returned online by Friday, 5th May 2017.
+All Evaluations should be returned online by Friday, 3rd May 2019.

-JCSP Initiatives 2016-2017 Overview
+JCSP Initiatives 2018-2019 Overview

-Schools are being offered a broad range of initiatives this year.
-Initiatives offer schools opportunities to implement or develop various interventions into the formal and nonformal curriculum.
+Schools are offered a broad range of initiatives each year.
+Initiatives offer schools opportunities to implement or develop various interventions into the formal and non-formal curriculum.
 In previous years, initiatives have proved hugely successful and have led to significant developments within the programme.
 As a result of participating schools' evaluations and recommendations, the wider network of JCSP schools have benefited greatly from the experience and insights gathered and shared.
 Initiative funding is provided for the organization of educational activities rather than capital expenditure, unless specified by the PDST JCSP.

-This year we are offering initiatives under the following categories:
+We are offering initiatives under the following categories: